SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 ### Components
-- demonstrate how components are defined
-- best practices

 To define a component, we use the `@mtkmodel` macro and define it's parameters, variables, connection ports, and equations.
 The mass component can be defined as

 ```@example l1